Scylla et Glaucus

 Ursula Kudrna

 Ursula Kudrna was born in Vienna and studied at the Academy of Fine Arts.
-With her expressive, visually striking costumes, she has shaped the international opera and theatre scene for many years.
-In 2019, she was named “Costume Designer of the Year” in the Opernwelt critics’ survey.
-This recognition was based on her designs for Mozart’s "Die Zauberflöte" at the opening of the Salzburg Festival, inspired by fairy tale and circus motifs, as well as the Pieter Brueghel–inspired costumes for Beat Furrer’s "Violetter Schnee" directed by Claus Guth at the Staatsoper Berlin.
-She has maintained a long-standing collaboration with Claus Guth, including productions such as "Salome" at the Metropolitan Opera New York, "Die Sache Makropulos" at the Staatsoper Berlin, "Turandot" at the Vienna State Opera, "Samson" at the Festival d’Aix-en-Provence, and "Die Liebe der Danae" at the Bavarian State Opera.
-Since 2003, she has designed costumes for numerous prestigious houses, including Staatsoper Berlin, Semperoper Dresden, Komische Oper Berlin, Teatro alla Scala, Zurich Opera House, Mikhailovsky Theatre in St. Petersburg, Deutsche Oper Berlin, Volksbühne Berlin, and Theater Basel.
-She worked with Philipp Stölzl on productions such as "Orpheus in der Unterwelt", "Der fliegende Holländer", "Il trovatore", "Faust", and "Rienzi".
-Collaborations with Lydia Steier include "Giulio Cesare", "Jephtha", "Káťa Kabanová", "Candide", and Stockhausen’s "Donnerstag aus Licht" (Production of the Year 2016).
-Additionally, she has worked with Jürgen Flimm on productions including "Manon Lescaut", "Le nozze di Figaro", Rossini’s "Otello", Sciarrino’s "Ti vedo, ti sento, mi perdo", and Schumann’s "Szenen aus Goethes Faust" for the reopening of the Staatsoper Berlin in 2017.
+With her expressive, visually striking costumes, she has been shaping the international opera and theater scene for many years.
+In 2019, she was named "Costume Designer of the Year" in the critics’ survey of Opernwelt.
+This was largely due to her designs inspired by fairy tale and circus motifs for Mozart’s "Die Zauberflöte" for the opening of the Salzburg Festival, as well as the Pieter Brueghel–inspired costumes for Beat Furrer’s "Violetter Schnee," directed by Claus Guth at the Staatsoper Berlin.
+She has a long-standing collaboration with Claus Guth, including on "Salome" at the Metropolitan Opera New York, "Die Sache Makropulos" at Staatsoper Berlin, "Turandot" at the Vienna State Opera, "Samson" at the Festival d’Aix-en-Provence, and "Die Liebe der Danae" at the Bavarian State Opera.
+Since 2003, she has designed costumes for numerous renowned houses, including Staatsoper Berlin, Semperoper Dresden, Komische Oper Berlin, Teatro alla Scala, Zurich Opera House, Mikhailovsky Theatre St. Petersburg, Deutsche Oper Berlin, Volksbühne Berlin, and Theater Basel.
+With Philipp Stölzl, she worked on productions such as "Orpheus in der Unterwelt," "Der fliegende Holländer," "Il trovatore," "Faust," and "Rienzi."
+With Lydia Steier, she realized productions including "Giulio Cesare," "Jephtha," "Káťa Kabanová," "Candide," and Stockhausen’s "Donnerstag aus Licht" (Production of the Year 2016).
+In addition, she collaborated with Jürgen Flimm on productions such as "Manon Lescaut," "Le nozze di Figaro," Rossini’s "Otello," and Sciarrino’s "Ti vedo, ti sento, mi perdo," as well as Schumann’s "Scenes from Goethe’s Faust" for the reopening of the Staatsoper Berlin in 2017.

 Scylla et Glaucus27 / 29 / 31 Mar / 2 / 6 / 30 Apr / 2 May 2026